UoM-Data-Science-Platforms/gm-sde/projects/034 - Williams/scripts/analyst-guidance.md

 - **_NB.
 Please do not attempt to install extra software on the VDEs.
 Instead let your RDE know and it can be arranged.
 This does not apply to R and Stata packages which can be installed in the usual way._**

 - **_NB.
-All studies must submit results and outputs for review by ERG and RGG prior to submission for publication, and for non-academic outputs, such as social media outputs, prior to publication._**
+All studies must submit results and outputs for review by SURG prior to submission for publication, and for non-academic outputs, such as social media outputs, prior to publication._**

 v1.2.0